sandeshnaik777/water_quality_project/README.md

 - Python 3.x
 - TensorFlow (the brain behind the AI)
 - NumPy (for number crunching)
+- Flask (for the web app)
-- Tkinter (for the file picker when testing)
+- Tkinter (for the file picker when testing scripts)

 ## 🛠️ Installation
 1. Grab the project files from this repo.
 2. Install the goodies:
    ```
-   pip install tensorflow numpy
+   pip install tensorflow numpy flask
    ```
    (Tkinter usually comes with Python – if not, look it up for your system!)